k-ujihara/build-rdkit/README.md

 - Download and extract source codes of RDKit, Boost, zlib and Eigen3 to this directory.
 - Customize 'set-envs.bat' file.
 - Open 'Developer Command Prompt for VS 2017'.
-- Execute 'SET BUILDPLATFORM=x64'.
+- Execute 'SET BUILDPLATFORM=x64' or 'SET BUILDPLATFORM=x86'.
 - Execute 'set-envs.bat'.
 - Execute 'python build-rdkit-csharp.py'.
 - Close 'Developer Command Prompt for VS 2017'.
-- Open 'Developer Command Prompt for VS 2017'.
-- Execute 'SET BUILDPLATFORM=x86'.
-- Execute 'set-envs.bat'.
-- Execute 'python build-rdkit-csharp.py'.
-- Close 'Developer Command Prompt for VS 2017'.
 - C&#35; project file is created in '(RDKit-directory)/Code/JavaWrappers/csharp\_wrapper/RDKit2DotNet.csproj'.
+- Modify the project's codes or customize 'build-rdkit-csharp.py' if required.
+- To execute RDKit2DotNet.dll, do the followings.
   - Set environmental variable 'RDBASE' proper value.
   - Add Boost DLLs directory to 'Path', or copy all Boost DLLs into the same directory of RDKFuncs.dll.

 ### Build NuGet package for C&#35;

-- After building for C&#35;,
+- Build both x64 and x86 version according to above procedure.
 - Open 'Developer Command Prompt for VS 2017'.
 - Execute 'set-envs.bat'.
-- Execute 'python build-rdkit-csharp.py'.
-- Execute 'make-nuget-csharp.py'.
+- Execute 'build-nuget-csharp.py'.
 - NuGet package is created as '(RDKit-directory)/Code/JavaWrappers/csharp\_wrapper/RDKit.DotNetWrap.#.#.#.nupkg'.
 - Example using this NuGet package is in 'RDKit2DotNet.Example' directory.

+- 'build-csharp-all.bat' do all above.